Python session 2

 Task: Create the JIFLabeler class, instantiate an object, and add the add_jif() method (based on the Python objects/methods syntax).
 Run and revise the code (if necessary).

-Hint Also adapt the path of the records to data/records.bib.
-This is where CoLRev projects store the main records file.
+Hint: Also adapt the path of the records to data/records.bib.
+This is where colrev projects store the main records file.

-To checkout the solution, run:
+To select the solution, run:

 git reset --hard 670c56408684f8b3b466c22f25a62fe2bed88bd1

-Part VI: Programmatic use of CoLRev
+Part 2: Programmatic use of colrev

-Using CoLRev infrastructure
+Using colrev infrastructure

-To use the CoLRev infrastructure, take a look at the API reference and find the classes and methods that can be used to load and save records.
+To use the colrev infrastructure, take a look at the API reference and find the classes and methods that can be used to load and save records.

 Hint: Remember to import the required modules.
 Test your code, run the linters, and try to address potential warnings.

-To checkout the solution, run:
+To select the solution, run:

 git reset --hard 29e5cf28e3c96940e19e5af470977092ef3b8d47